RafyWP/custom-average-rating-woocommerce-extension/README.md

-# User Avatar & Menu Account
+# Custom Average Rating WooCommerce Extension

-Thank you for using the User Avatar & Menu Account plugin for WordPress.
-This plugin displays the logged-in user's avatar (or a default icon), their display name, and a customizable link.
-When WooCommerce is active, the link can automatically serve as a 'My Account' link, enhancing the user experience on your site.
-Lightweight and easy to integrate, it is fully customizable to match your site's design.
+Thank you for using the Custom Average Rating WooCommerce Extension plugin for WordPress.
+This plugin allows you to display the average rating from a custom API endpoint, providing an easy way to showcase product ratings dynamically.
+Designed for WooCommerce, it seamlessly integrates with any theme and supports flexible customization.

 This repository is intended for development and contributions.
 To download the plugin directly to your WordPress, grab a release from this repository and install the ZIP file via the "Plugins > Add New Plugin" screen in your WordPress.